• Recipes

 Gluten-Free Chocolate Chip Cookies

-The best gluten-free chocolate chip cookies, with crisp edges and super chewy centers.
+The best gluten-free chocolate chip cookies are made with almond flour!
+They have crisp edges & chewy centers, with chocolate in each bite.
 These cookies are the just-right texture - neither paper thin nor the slightest bit thick.
 Semisweet chocolate chips dotted throughout a classic chewy vanilla cookie.
 Just like my mom made them.
 This recipe was developed with either an almond flour or a nut-free flour base!

 Pro friendship tip: keep a batch of gluten-free chocolate chip cookie dough in your freezer at all times.
 Got a sad friend?
 Need something for a bake sale?
-Teacher appreciation luncheon?
 Neighborhood potluck?
 Midnight snack?
-Gluten-free chocolate chip cookies are always the answer.
-I'm always prepared with frozen cookie dough and they're always a huge hit.
+Gluten-free chocolate chip cookies or a pan of brown butter gluten-free blondie bars are always the answer.

 These buttery gluten-free chocolate chip cookies have crisp edges with super chewy centers and are neither paper thin nor the slightest bit thick.
 The chocolate is studded throughout with plenty of room to taste the chewy vanilla cookie.